Tim Mulherin

-Timothy Sean Mulherin AM (24 August 1957 – 7 September 2020) was an Australian politician who was the MP for Mackay in the Legislative Assembly of Queensland from 1995 to 2015, serving as Deputy Leader of the Opposition from 2012 to 2015.
+Timothy Sean Mulherin AM (24 August 1957 – 7 September 2020) was an Australian politician and member of the Australian Labor Party, who was the MP for Mackay in the Legislative Assembly of Queensland from 1995 to 2015, serving as Deputy Leader of the Opposition from 2012 to 2015.

 Early life and career

 Born in Mackay, he was a clerk on the Mackay Electricity Board before becoming involved in politics.